-The Minerva Research Initiative aims to improve DoD's basic understanding of the social, cultural, behavioral, and political forces that shape regions of the world of strategic importance to the U.S. The research program
+The Minerva Research Initiative helps improve DoD's basic understanding of the social, cultural, behavioral, and political forces that shape regions of the world of strategic importance to the U.S. The research program does this by

-- Leverage and focus the resources of the Nation's top universities
+- Leveraging the expertise of the Nation's top universities

-- Seek to define and develop foundational knowledge about sources of present and future conflict with an eye toward better understanding of the political trajectories of key regions of the world
+- Developing foundational knowledge about sources of present and future conflict with an eye toward better understanding of the political trajectories of key regions of the world

-- Improve the ability of DoD to develop cutting-edge social science research, foreign area and interdisciplinary studies, that is developed and vetted by the best scholars in these fields.
+- Enhancing the ability of DoD to develop cutting-edge social science research, foreign area and interdisciplinary studies, that is developed and vetted by the best scholars in these fields.

 The Minerva Initiative brings together universities, research institutions, and individual scholars and supports interdisciplinary and cross-institutional projects addressing specific topic areas determined by the Secretary of Defense.

 The Minerva Initiative has a unique relationship between Research and Policy within DOD.
 As such, leadership across the department collaborate to identify and support basic social science research issues in need of attention and then integrate those research insights into the policy making context.
 In doing this, the leadership team closely works with the program managers within the military Service branches.